Skip to content

 Table of Contents

-Fun Fact: Tai Chi Chuan means ‘Grand Ultimate Fist.’
-The Reason: It is considered the highest form of Self-Defense.
+Fun Fact: Tai Chi Chuan means ‘Grand Ultimate Fist’ and is considered the highest form of self-defense.
+Sensing Hands is how practitioners develop Tai Chi skills for defense.

 Master's Notepad